gruns/blagoblag/content/drafts/shrinking-code-review.rst

 Instead I'm going to focus on how to split up your changes.

 I want to start with a meta point: don't try to prematurely split up your patch.
-Write your feature or bugfix as you normally would, file a pull request with everything in one patch, and then work with your reviewers to split the patch up.
+If in the process of writing your feature or bugfix you notice something that belongs in it's own patch, it makes sense to split it out into it's own branch immediately, but it's not worth obsessing about.
+There's nothing wrong with submitting a large PR because you weren't sure how to best split it up and working through that with your reviewers.

 With that out of the way, here's a few tactics for splitting up a large patch: